srinathreddychitteti/video-denoising-openinapp/README.md

 The script will download each video from Google Drive, denoise it using BM3D, and save the denoised version in the "output_videos" subdirectory.

 ## Output
-Denoised videos are saved in the "output_videos" subdirectory with filenames like "output_video_1.mp4", "output_video_2.mp4", and so on.
+Denoised videos are saved in the "output_videos" subdirectory with filenames like "output1.mp4", "output2.mp4", and so on.
+A sample output file is given at ```https://drive.google.com/file/d/14jSfDAOaPlZkWy4ShOZzQqrUzEmio8Xp/view?usp=sharing```

 ## Metrics
 The script calculates the Peak Signal-to-Noise Ratio (PSNR) for each frame, indicating the quality of denoising.
 The average PSNR over all frames is also provided.